Ursule Molinaro

-Ursule Molinaro (1916, Paris –10 July 2000, New York City) was a prolific novelist, playwright, translator and visual artist, the author of 12 novels, two collections of short prose works, innumerable short stories for literary magazines and dozens of translations from the French and German.
-She lived and wrote in French in Paris until shortly after World War II, when she went to New York in 1949 to work as a multilingual proofreader for the newly formed United Nations.
-Just a few years later, having realized that she would stay in the United States, she made the decision to systematically retrain herself not only to write, but to dream, think, and speak, in the language of her new soil.
-In the latter part of her life, she developed a method for teaching creative writing that relied wholly upon the oral and taught creative writing at several universities and in her home until her death in 2000.
+Ursule Molinaro (1916, Paris –10 July 2000, New York City) was a novelist, playwright, translator and visual artist, the author of 12 novels, short stories and prose works for literary magazines, and dozens of translations from French and German.
+She lived in Paris and wrote in French until shortly after World War II, when she went to New York in 1949 to work as a multilingual proofreader for the newly formed United Nations.
+Just a few years later, having decided to stay in the United States, she began to write professionally in English.
+In the latter part of her life, she developed an original method for teaching creative writing, which she taught at several universities and in her home until her death in 2000.

-Ideals

-Molinaro's texts attempt to fulfill a Nietzschian ideal.
-They hinge on the belief that there is a human supra-psychology that transcends nationality, gender, psychosexual archetypes, and individual linguistic heritages.
-Using a vast battery of unusual and privileged literary tools, she hoped to arrive at a new set of universals by the stringent crafting of razor-sharp narratives, which come to merciless, acerbic conclusions about culture and go so far as to radically reinterpret Greek myth.

 Career

-Molinaro was a linguist and a world traveler and a woman who participated in the artistic milieus of late Modernist Paris, Abstract Expressionist and then Off-Off Broadway New York, London, Rome, Lisbon, and provincial America.
+Molinaro was a world traveler and a woman who participated in the artistic milieus of late Modernist Paris, Abstract Expressionist and then Off-Off Broadway New York, London, Rome, Lisbon, and provincial America.
 She was fluent in English, French, German, Italian, Spanish, and Greek.
 Her English was slightly and delightfully accented, while German and French were her native tongues.

 In 1958, she was co-founder and fiction editor of Chelsea magazine.